matiasostavelez/matiasostavelez.github.io/_posts/2025-07-20-forthcoming-book.md

 title: "Forthcoming book with Peter Gärdenfors"
 ---

-Our book, *Reasoning with Concepts: Conceptual Spaces as a Framework*, will be published by MIT Press on **March 3, 2026**.
+Our book, *Reasoning with Concepts: Conceptual Spaces as a Framework* (MIT Press 2026) is already out.
+An open-access version is available on the MIT Press website.
-It is now available for preorder [on Amazon](https://www.amazon.com/Reasoning-Concepts-Conceptual-Spaces-Framework/dp/0262053403).